97th Civil Affairs Battalion (Airborne): Civil Affairs Team (CAT) and Civil Military Support Element (CMSE)

 The CAT is a 4-person element who train for various mission sets under a specific training pathway.
-The typical CAT is composed of a Team Leader (CPT), Team Sergeant (SFC), Special Operations Combat Medic (SSG), and a Reconnaissance NCO (SSG).
+The typical CAT is composed of a Team Leader (CPT), Team Sergeant (SFC), Special Operations Combat Medic (SGT), and a Reconnaissance NCO (SGT).

 Civil Military Engagement (CME) is U.S. Special Operations Command’s (USSOCOM) contribution, and part of DOD’s strategy, to building partner nation capacity in a preventive, population-centric, and indirect approach to enhance the capability, capacity, and legitimacy of partnered governments.

 CME is implemented by Civil-Military Support Element’s (CMSE) planning and activities which seek to build indigenous capabilities in numerous fields across the civil and military sectors.
 Examples include medicine, public health, civil-military cooperation, education, human rights, humanitarian assistance/disaster response (HA/DR), disaster risk reduction, civic engagement, and post-conflict stabilization, or other training and events requested by partner governments and security forces.

 The CMSE is sourced by a Special Operations Force (SOF) Civil Affairs (CA) Team.
 CMSEs conduct planned and targeted civil reconnaissance and civil engagement within the operational environment in support of Geographic Combatant Command (GCC) campaign plans, the Theater Special Operations Command (TSOC) campaign support plan, and in conjunction with U.S. Embassy strategies and objectives.